InfinitivesStart first lesson

-In English, infinitive verbs are preceded by the word to, as in to speak, to read, or to write.
-In Spanish, infinitives consist of only one word and are separated into three different conjugation sets according to their endings, -ar, -er, and -ir, as in hablar , leer , and escribir .
+- In English, infinitive verbs are preceded by the word to, as in to speak, to read, or to write.

-Most verb tenses use a form of the infinitive as the stem for their conjugations.
-In general, for regular verbs, you simply need to remove the infinitive ending (-ar, -er, and -ir) to find the stem, and then you can the add specific endings needed to give tense information.
+Many verb tenses use a form of the infinitive as the stem to which verb conjugation endings are attached.
+In general, for regular verbs, you simply need to remove the infinitive ending (-ar, -er, or -ir) to find the stem, and then you can the add specific endings needed to give tense/subject information.

-Verbs that end in-ar are more common than -er, and -ir verbs, and there are fewer irregular -ar verbs than -er or -ir verbs.
+Verbs that end in-ar are more common than -er and -ir verbs.
+There are also fewer irregular -ar verbs than -er or -ir verbs.
 Here are some examples of common -ar infinitives and their stems.

 |to look for||busc-|